nrdave/dotfiles/README.md

 - pavucontrol (because if I do need graphical audio configuration, pavucontrol does everything I could ever need)
 - Fira Code font (for the text)
 - Font Awesome

+### Zathura

+The reader (mainly for PDFs) I use on Arch (also Mint sometimes).
+The config just changes the text size depending on the yadm Small_Screen class.